 Paintable: InvariMatte® stainless steel is paintable, facilitating color that may be required for the design.
 However, it should be noted that paint will reduce solar reflectance.

-Zero Discoloration or Fade: The low glare textured finishes of InvariMatte® and InvariSand™ are highly repeatable and do not degrade.
-This means that additions to the building or added phases to a property do not have the risk of mismatch from old versus new materials.
+Zero Discoloration or Fade: The low glare textured finish of InvariMatte® is highly repeatable and do not degrade.
+This means that building additions or additional phases to a property do not have the risk of mismatch from old versus new materials.